dangazineu/tako/docs/designs/exec-workflow-engine.md

     # A CEL expression to filter triggers.
 This workflow only runs if the
     # triggering artifact was 'tako-lib'.
     if: trigger.artifact.name == 'tako-lib'
+    # Timeout for waiting for all upstream artifacts to complete (default: 1h)
+    aggregation_timeout: "2h"
     steps:
       - uses: tako/checkout@v1
       - uses: tako/update-dependency@v1